 - Stage 2: There is superficial damage to the skin.
 The top layer of skin is lost, and the sore may look like a blister.
 At this stage, the top layer of skin can repair itself.

-- Stage 3: a deeper, open wound that extends to the fatty layer of the skin.
+- Stage 3: A deeper, open wound that extends to the fatty layer of the skin develops.

-- Cellulitis: a bacterial infection of the skin that leads to pain, inflammation and swelling, and redness.
+- Cellulitis: This bacterial infection of the skin can lead to pain, inflammation and swelling, and redness.
 Without treatment, cellulitis can spread to the bloodstream or lymph nodes.
 It may even be fatal.

-- Bacteremia: a bloodstream infection that can cause sepsis and septic shock.
+- Bacteremia: This bloodstream infection can cause sepsis and septic shock.
 Bacterial infections in the blood may also spread to other parts of the body and cause infections in the bone or around the heart.

-- Endocarditis: an inflammation of the inner layer of the heart which usually involves the heart valves.
-It is often caused by an infection, including from bacteremia that results from a stage 4 bedsore.
+- Endocarditis: This inflammation of the inner layer of the heart usually involves the heart valves.
+It is often caused by an infection, including that from bacteremia that results from a stage 4 bedsore.

-- Meningitis: An infection of the brain and spinal cord characterized by fever, a headache, and a stiff neck.
+- Meningitis: This infection of the brain and spinal cord this is characterized by fever, headaches and a stiff neck.
 Meningitis can be very serious and may even be fatal.

-- Osteomyelitis: an infection of the bone that causes pain, redness, fever, and weakness.
+- Osteomyelitis: This infection of the bone causes pain, redness, fever and weakness.
 It is usually caused by a bacterial infection and may require amputation to treat.